 The spiral can turn freely in either direction, users can interacting with the spiral using the provided magnetic wand.

 Uplift 2.0 is made from responsibly sourced materials, including waste fishing nets which are to form the spiral’s structure, producing a stunning translucent aquamarine colour.
 Each unit is hand-assembled in the UK.

 Uplift 2.0 is designed, manufactured and assembled by hand in England.
-It’s available for pre-order now on Indiegogo with delivery in June.
+It’s available for orders on Tom Lawton’s website.
 Pricing starts at £185 with the RRP later being £199.